pedasmith/BluetoothDeviceController/BluetoothDeviceController/Assets/HelpFiles/Json_Tweaks.md

 Set Suppress to true to prevent a service from being placed in the UI at all.
 This is commonly done for services used for services that have no good support in this program (like over-the-air updates), services that are not understood, and services that don't work.
 Don't laugh; a surprising number of devices have boilerplate services that aren't actually hooked up.

           "Suppress":  true,

 Set the priority of a service to place it higher in the list of services in the UI.
 Services with higher priorities are displayed first.
+If the priority is >= 10, the service expander is open by default.

           "Priority":  5,

+# Characteristics

+Characteristics can also have names and descriptions

+## Supress, SupressRead and SupressWrite

+Individual characteristics can suppress the read and write properties.
+This is needed because some characteristics are incorrectly marked as "writable" or "readable" when in reality they are not.

+You can suppress the UI for a characteristic by setting Supress to true

+          "Suppress":  true,

 ## Adding tables and graph